Meta Business Manager Setup in 2026

 Important: Use either PayPal or a credit card, never direct debit.

-If you want to track conversions on your website, you absolutely need a pixel.
+If you want to track conversions on your website, you absolutely need a Meta pixel.

 Only Meta Instant Leads and Click-to-WhatsApp campaigns do not require a pixel.

-Under certain circumstances, you will need to verify your BM.
+Under certain circumstances, you will need to verify your Meta Business Manager.
 This is usually the case if you:

 Want to become a Meta Business Partner